 That being said, there are a few health issues that the Turkish Angora is more prone to than other breeds.
 To help you spot any symptoms as early as possible, and improve the chance of successful treatment, we outline these health conditions below.

 Ataxia literally means ‘lack of order’.
-It’s a condition that occurs for a few different reasons, usually because of a tumour in the spinal cord, or an inner ear imbalance.
+It’s a condition that occurs for a few different reasons, usually because of a tumor in the spinal cord, or an inner ear imbalance.
 The condition is characterized by your cat acting ‘drunk’ – struggling to walk as usual, and instead of staggering around.
 You may also notice your cat making abnormal eye movements.

 Ataxia is most likely to occur in kittens and young cats.
 You can hugely reduce the risk that your cat will develop ataxia by selecting a breeder who has screened their animals for the condition.